-Thandai Masala powder is a premix using which you can easily make Thandai anytime at home.
-Thandai powder is made using almonds, cashews, saffron, peppercorn, fennel, dried rose, melon seeds, cardamom and poppy seeds etc and is finally blended with milk to make Thandai drink.
+Thandai Masala powder is a premix using which you can easily make thandai anytime at home.
+Thandai powder is made with almonds, cashews, saffron, peppercorn, fennel, dried rose, melon seeds, cardamom & poppy seeds etc and is finally blended with milk to make thandai drink.

 Thandai is an Indian drink which is served chilled & especially made on festivals like Holi or Shivratri.
 ‘Thandai’ is a hindi word derived from ‘thand’ & literally means coolness.
 It is also known as ‘Shardai’ in some Indian regions.